better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 is able to advertise a "proof" (or perhaps better: "promise") to be able to include all relevant data (the `rad/id` branches) in the packfile.
-This enables, in a single packfile, a "mirror" of the logical remote repository requested, *as well as* all of the top-level top-level logical repositories of all certifiers required to verify the identity document(s).
+This enables, in a single packfile, a "mirror" of the logical remote repository requested, *as well as* all of the top-level logical repositories of all certifiers required to verify the identity document(s).

 See more on [Fetching][fs]